 We ended 2019 with a net worth of approximately $365,787.79.

-We saved about $72,000 of our take-home pay.
-That means from the money we brought home from paychecks, we put almost $56,000 towards investment savings, and about $16,000 in our Roth IRAs.
+We saved about $46,000 of our take-home pay.
+That means from the money we brought home from paychecks, we put almost $34,000 towards investment savings and about $12,000 in our Roth IRAs.

 Last year, we made more from stock market growth than we did from our own contributions.
-However, this year we were able to contribute a lot more, and it topped what we earned from market growth.
-Barely.
+This year, we finally got to see a strong bear market, and how that feel emotionally.

 2021 Savings Rate: 52.0%